 "I've been a true reformer, standing up for what's right," she said.
 "It's been a challenge, but it's challenge I was proud to take on.
 It's time for people to stand up for what's right and demand open, honest government."

 Hughes has served on the District 113A Board since 2009.
-She entered the race as a write-in candidate after she was removed from the ballot in January for failing to properly bind her nominating petition.
+She entered the race as a write-in candidate after she was for failing to properly bind her nominating petition.